Discernment: The Bridge Between Skepticism and Faith

 Why Blind Faith Can Mislead Us

-On the other side, blind faith tempts us with certainty.
-It feels comforting to believe without question.
-It’s a relief to not have to think and have thoughts run circles in our brains.
-But blind faith can open the door to bypassing — ignoring red flags, suppressing intuition, or surrendering power to external authorities without consideration.
+On the other side, blind faith tempts us with certainty because it feels comforting to believe without question.
+It’s a relief to not have to expend the time and energy to think and have thoughts run circles in our brains, but blind faith can open the door to bypassing — ignoring red flags, suppressing intuition, or surrendering power to external authorities without consideration.

 It replaces trust with dependency.